Get a quote and call our team on

 If you want to save the area surrounding the door you can use the reciprocating saw to cut about 5 cm around the side of the door jamb (where the sliding glass door fits).

 Remove the nails around the front of the frame.
-Keep in mind, you will need to replace the pieces you cut off.
+Keep in mind, that you will need to replace the pieces you cut off.

 If the door is fixed into a wall you’ll need to use a reciprocating saw to cut any cover that's concealing the fasteners attaching the frame to the opening.
 Then remove the fasteners.